 Trust us to keep your IT projects on track.
 We have the experience to recognize and correct problems when they occur.
 Is your project over budget?
 Is it going to cost more than expected?
 Most often yes!
 Why is this?
 There are many reasons why a software project is over budget.
 One crucial task is to limit the requirements to match your customer's budget.
 The wish list must be pared down to match their funding.
 If a particular capability can not be given up, it must be put into a separate phase which can be implemented when the funds are available.
 Large projects especially have trouble narrowing their scope since the user base is so large and they are trying to be all things to all people.
 It sounds simplistic but the seeds of failure are planted here in the requirements definition phase if the scope is not limited.

 A great deal of the success of any project depends on the depth of the customer's understanding of their needs.
 The client's knowledge of their own procedures allows the business requirements definition phase to proceed directly an inventory of mutually agreed upon and specific written requirements.
 Unfortunately employee turnover causes gaps in the knowledge of why certain procedures exist.
 In other cases there are simply too many departments involved to come to a satisfactory compromise on the requirements.
 Some other major reasons projects derail are shown below:

 Major Reasons Projects Derail

-Steps we are aware of and take to create a successful company - client relationship.
+Steps we are aware of and take to create a successful client relationships.

 You attend too many meetings and do not get specific answers or conclusions